KoreanKangstar/EVANGELION/README.md

 ## Credits

-Developed by Kangstar and the EVANGELION Project Team.
+Developed by Korean Kangstar and the EVANGELION Project Team.